 Biography

-I am currently a fellow of the Nevada Center for Astrophysics (NCfA) at UNLV.
+I am currently a Fellow of the Nevada Center for Astrophysics (NCfA) at UNLV.
 I primarily collaborate with Bing Zhang and Zhaohuan Zhu.
 Prior to my role at UNLV, I pursued my PhD at Stony Brook University under Rosalba Perna.
-I am a dynamicist interested in a diverse range of topics, including exoplanets, black hole mergers, and tidal disruption events.
-In addition to my research pursuits, I have a keen interest in astrophysics software development.

 Interests

-• Exoplanet dynamics
+• Stellar dynamics in AGN

-• Tidal disruption events
+• Tidal disruption events associated with AGNs

-• N-body code algorithm
+• N-body code algorithm development

 Education